Rapport sur l'état d'un élément inscrit sur la liste du patrimoine culturel immatériel nécessitant une sauvegarde urgente

 Community participation

-The activities included in the plan shall be organized in consultation and jointly with the organizations, other governmental and non-governmental organizations, researchers and the public whose functions are specified in the Law on Cultural Heritage Protection.
+The activities included in the plan will be implemented in consultation and collaboration with institutions whose functions are specified in the Law on the Protection of Cultural Heritage, as well as other governmental and non-governmental organizations, researchers, and the public.

 C.5.